Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Introduction

 This decomposition illuminates attention's fundamental operation as a process of dynamic association.
 During each forward pass, key (CS)-value (US) pairs form associations via a Hebbian rule~\citep{hebbOrganizationBehaviorNeuropsychological1949, gerstnerMathematicalFormulationsHebbian2002}, which queries (test stimuli) then probe through similarity matching.
 This is not only an analogy; we demonstrate that our conditioning framework is mathematically equivalent to linear attention, a simplified yet powerful variant of the standard mechanism.
 This provides a tractable foundation for our theoretical analysis.

-Beyond technical contributions, this work suggests a profound principle: the convergence between certain AI architectures and neuroscience may not be coincidental.
-By implementing conditioning principles, these models may tap into computational solutions that biology has optimized through evolution.
-This perspective not only helps explain current success but also points toward principled architectural improvements inspired by neuroscience.
+Beyond technical contributions, this work suggests a compelling theoretical implication: the convergence between certain AI architectures and neuroscience may not be coincidental.
+By implementing conditioning principles, these models may tap into computational solutions similar to those biology has optimized.